-Additionally, internally restricted reserves were established under the Student Choice Initiative ("SCI") in the prior year.
-As of September 2020 the SCI has been repealed and student fees are no longer required to be collected under the SCI model.
+The Organization collects fees to support specific costs such as major building renovations and repairs, capital equipment and furniture, and the health and dental plan for students.
+The Organization no longer collects fees to support the cost of the inter campus shuttle bus, currently the reserves that have been retained are expected to be utilized for transportation related initiatives.
+In fiscal 2020, internally restricted reserves were established under the Student Choice Initiative ("SCI").
+As of September 2020 the SCI has been repealed, student fees are no longer required to be collected under the SCI model.
 During the year, amounts set aside for SCI purposes were utilized for expenditures meeting the requirements of the various restrictions.